Suhas-Koheda/RM/README.md

 ## Running the Application

-The project includes a convenient startup script (`run.sh`) that:
+The project includes convenient startup scripts for both Unix-like systems (Linux, macOS) and Windows:

-1. Builds the backend using Maven
-2. Installs frontend dependencies if needed
-3. Starts the Spring Boot backend
-4. Starts the React frontend development server

 ### Prerequisites